NBISweden/data-submission-documentation/ENA/BGE-Pinna-rudis/README.md

     ```
 * Accession number received: `ERX12523198`, `ERR13151803`
 * Added the accession number to [BGE Species list for SciLifeLab](https://docs.google.com/spreadsheets/d/1mSuL_qGffscer7G1FaiEOdyR68igscJB0CjDNSCNsvg/)

+### Submit Hi-C
+* Since there are some sample mislabelling going on with this species, I decided to use the origin, SAMEA112748815.

 ### Submit RNA-Seq
 * Data transfer to ENA upload area (folder /bge-rnaseq/) was done previously for all RNAseq data (first batch)